jtpaasch/bap-kb/01-knowledge-base/04/README.md

 end
 ```

-Now declare a slot for color (the color of the car):
+Declare a slot to hold the color:

 ```
 module Car = struct